tsi/release-please-playground/README.md

 #### Android App Versions

 My main goal here is to use Release Please to update `versionCode` and `versionName` of an Android application.
-See lines 7-9 in [build.gradle](./build.gradle) on how to use Release Please annotations, like `x-release-please-major`, to update you app's version name and code.
+See [build.gradle](./build.gradle) on how to use Release Please annotations, like `x-release-please-major`, to update you app's version name and code.

 The approach for generating version code from version name, I borrowed from